The End of Orsinia, the End of Autotelic Conceptualism

 There is little in the way of institutional critique in Slovakia nowadays.
 The institutions are regarded as weak, so the need is not for transgression, but for support.
 This is the case with Stojíme pri kultúre / We Stand By Culture, an activist movement calling for the regeneration of Slovakian art institutions, itself an issue which demands separate attention and a separate article to address its complexity.
 The most interesting site of an institutional critique is also the most unexpected and involves a project that has no specific political vector and is open in many directions.
 What I have in mind is the tiny Jozef Kollár Gallery in Banská Štiavnica and its year-long curatorial programme, Zlaté časy / Golden Times, led by Lucia Tkáčová, during which, it into a contemporary branch of the HIT Gallery.

-Tkáčová explored the Kollár’s storeroom, with its accumulation of forgotten objects.
+Tkáčová explored the Kollár’s non-artistic objects, cluttered in the corners of the exhibition spaces and used them in the installations.
+The idea of the project was to declutter and ‘liberate’ the gallery.
+She also emptied the storeroom, with its accumulation of forgotten objects.
 Then she removed some of the accumulated ‘lumber’, leaving the storeroom itself to become the site of an installation.
 It is situated in the basement, which was once part of the tunnel system of a mine.
 The walls are weeping with damp.
 Fragments of impressive, modern-day bas-reliefs lie there in piles, abandoned.
 A whimsical sound installation, Silent Tide, fills the space.
 The work of a Polish artist, Zorka Wollny, it was created in collaboration with thirteen local women.
 Those human voices in the obscure tunnel could be taken as an evocation of the ‘small-town’ stories about the supernatural forces which lurk unseen in the corridors of the mines.
 At the same time, clearing out the storeroom might be seen as an extensive metaphor for changes which reveal aspects of the functioning of the institution.

-Tkáčová and Németh used what had been found there to construct a site-specific installation spread through the museum, creating a number of works which included a quasi-minimal sculpture of frames in the entrance hall of the gallery, an object with old furniture as its component parts in the corridor on the second floor and the structures they built with the display system designed for the Jozef Kollár Gallery in 1989 by Vojtech Novotný and Ján Mutkovič.
+Tkáčová and Németh used what had been found there and in other nooks and crannies of the gallery to construct a site-specific installation spread through the museum, creating a number of works which included a quasi-minimal sculpture of frames in the entrance hall of the gallery, an object with old furniture as its component parts in the corridor on the second floor and the structures they built with the display system designed for the Jozef Kollár Gallery in 1989 by Vojtech Novotný and Ján Mutkovič.
 The elements of the system are massive, old-fashioned and almost surreal.
 Németh and Tkáčová made figures of them, similar to totems.
 Real totems serve as an emblem of a group of people such as a family, a tribe or a clan; in this case, they are the emblem of the institution.

 This article was written and published in the frame of East Art Mags programme with the support of the International Visegrad Fund.